AFOSR - Information and Networks

 COMPLEX NETWORKS

-Complex networks are pervasive in military, commercial, and civilian operations.
+Program Description: Complex networks are pervasive in military, commercial, and civilian operations.
 Complex networks consist of a graph (directed or undirected) together with a set of attributes.
-These attributes can include scalar or multi-dimensional weights on the edges or nodes of the graph, topological characteristics of the graph, and processes that define the dynamics of the graph.
-Complex networks cut across many scientific disciplines (e.g., mathematics, computer science, engineering, socio-economics, biology, etc.) and many application domains (e.g., logistics, sensing, information systems).
+These attributes can include scalar or multi-dimensional weights on the edges or nodes of the graph, topological characteristics of the graph, flows over the graph, and processes that define the dynamics of the graph.
+Complex networks cut across many scientific disciplines (e.g., mathematics, computer science, engineering, socio-economics, etc.) and many application domains (e.g., communications, sensing, information systems, transportation, etc.).
 Networks fundamentally describe the structural aspects of interactions between individual agents.
 Networks can be extremely large and can have multiple characteristic scales.
 They can be static or dynamic.
 They can be physical or virtual.
-Networks can consist of multiple heterogeneous subnetworks (i.e., a network-of-networks), with explicit and implicit interdependencies.
-For example, logistical networks are intimately coupled to computer and electrical-power networks.
+Networks can consist of multiple heterogeneous subnetworks (i.e., a network- of-networks), with explicit and implicit interdependencies.
+For example, transportation networks are intimately coupled to computer and electrical-power networks.
 Thus, the failure of a critical node or arc in one network can trigger failures in another, which can create a cascade event with catastrophic consequences.
 All of these characteristics of networks can make the analysis, understanding, and utilization of networks difficult and computationally prohibitive.

-This basic-research program is focused on developing fundamental mathematical and algorithmic techniques to study, understand, analyze, and design complex networks and the dynamical processes coupled to the network characteristics.
-The program seeks innovative approaches with far-reaching potential, meaning that, ideally, the approaches should be applicable to broad classes of problems and not tied to a particular application domain.
+This basic-research program is focused on developing fundamental mathematical and algorithmic techniques to design, analyze, utilize, and understand complex networks.
+The program seeks innovative approaches with far-reaching potential, meaning any mathematical and algorithmic approaches ideally should be applicable to broad classes of problems and not tied to a particular application domain.
 The networks of interest can have arbitrary topologies, can be static or dynamic, and can be subject to uncertain conditions, ranging from a stochastic environment to deliberate adversarial actions affecting both nodes and links.

-Approaches may draw upon, but are not limited to, techniques from graph theory, optimization, combinatorics, algorithmic game theory, analysis, linear algebra, statistics, and probability.
+Approaches may draw upon, but are not limited to, techniques from graph theory, optimization, complexity theory, algorithmic game theory, combinatorics, linear algebra, statistics, and probability.

 You are highly encouraged to contact the Program Officer, preferably by email, prior to developing a full proposal, to briefly discuss the current state-of-the-art, how your research would advance it, the approximate cost, and if there are any specific submission target dates.